 I keep all my paperwork in a 3-ring binder for easy reference.

 - Have a “blogging friend”: I was lucky enough to find Sharon, a blogger at Pretty Practical Home.
 She started blogging about one week after me.
 We have emailed numerous times trying to figure out this whole blogging world, and her support has been invaluable.
 Sharon happens to also be hilarious, so each problem encountered was made light with her sense of humor.

 - Interact on other blogs: I have found so many wonderful blogs out there.
 I am no longer a one blog reader.
 Comment on others’ posts, share content you enjoy, follow bloggers on social media… it makes their day.

 - Social Media: You can’t do it all!: Speaking of social media… learn to use it, but you can’t do it all.
-There are so many social media options out there: Facebook, Twitter, Instagram, Pinterest, Google+… There is just no way to keep up with them all, so focus your attention on a few.
+There are so many social media options out there: Facebook, Twitter, Instagram, and Pinterest… There is just no way to keep up with them all, so focus your attention on a few.
 I have accounts with all these outlets because I realize everyone has their go-to social media, but I pour more time and energy into a select few.

 Top 3 Resources I Have Found For Blogging:

 - Photography: I am not a professional photographer.
 Repeat.
 Not a professional.
 Remember I am also computer illiterate (but getting better), so editing photos was not something I did… because I didn’t know how.
 Very recently, I discovered this fabulous post about photo editing and photography in general.
 So helpful!